Chandre Dharma-wardana: Contributions to development studies and Sri Lankan studies

 Dharma-wardana has also contributed to development studies in Sri Lanka, and founded the 'Bachelor of Development Studies (B. Dev.) degree during his tenure as the President of Vidyodaya University.
 He was invited to talk about a web site of place names maintained by him, at a conference organised by the Royal Asiatic Society of Sri Lanka.
 He also maintains a website dealing with the ethno-botany of plants in Sri Lanka, where the Sinhala, Sanskrit and Tamil names of the systematic botanical (i.e., Latin) names are followed up with details of ethnographic interest.
 Prof. Dharmawardana heads a project (WC4SL) for delivering free wheel chairs to rural hospitals and disabled people of Sri Lanka; it has operated since the end of the Eelam wars in 2009.

 At Vidyodaya University, Dharma-wardana held the title of a professor of chemistry, and was instrumental in establishing studies in polymer science in association with the Rubber Research Institute of Sri Lanka.
 He also initiated academic programs and course units in food technology and environmental science.
 These were pioneering areas of study for a Sri Lankan university.
 Today, food science has grown into a full department and plays a vital national role.
 He has continued his interest in various aspects of environmental science.
 Professor Dharma-wardana has recently engaged himself in trying to unravel the origins of the mysterious kidney disease that has appeared (since 1992) in the North Central Province (NCP) of Sri Lanka, and now rising to near epidemic proportions, killing thousands of people.
 The disease has similarities to Danubian endemic familial nephropathy or DEFN.
 The cause of the disease is unknown and hence it is called chronic kidney disease of unknown aetiology (CKDu) by medical scientists.
 A paper authored by him and three other well-known Sri Lankan scientists appeared in the journal Environmental Health and Geochemistry setting the trend for a new paradigm regarding CKDu and multiple interactions among ions and their effect on toxicity.
 He has been a frequent writer on sustainable food production, energy sources, environmental matters, publishing in Sri Lankan newspapers and peer-reviewed journals.

 Contributions to industry

-Dharma-wardana was a director of the LankaSam Leather Products corporation from 1970 to 1974, which took over the "DI" brand of shoes, and ran a tannery, and has been a technical advisor to the Sri Lankan Ministry of Industries under Tikiri Banda Subasinghe.
+Dharma-wardana was a director of the LankaSam Leather Products corporation from 1970 to 1974, which took over the "DI" brand of shoes, and ran a tannery, and has been a technical advisor to the Sri Lankan Ministry of Industries under Minister Tikiri Banda Subasinghe.
+Some of Dharma-wardana's publications on agricultural and environmental topics published jointly with other authors, such ason biofilm-biofertilizers, control of white-flies in coconut plantations, are available in open-source pre-print archives or as journal publications.